anthelix/anth_blog/_posts/news/2021-06-09-something-ney-money.md

 permalink: /:categories/:year/:month/:day/:title.html
 ---

-Well.
 It's about monetary values or currencies.
 Don't forget to use a dot to separate partial currency units.
 SQL server keep in memory only the value, not the currencie associate with.

 |Data type |Range |Store |
 |-|-|-|